robohydra/robohydra/docs/head/custom-heads/index.md

 This function receives a settings object with the following keys:

-* `defaultProps`: The properties used when creating a head of this type without specifying any properties (eg. when inheriting from this class).
+* `defaultPropertyObject`: The property object used when creating a head of this type without specifying any parameters (eg. when inheriting from this class).
 * `init`: A function to be executed in the constructor.
 Needed sometimes for extra initialization and/or property sanity checks.
 * `mandatoryProperties`: Array of mandatory properties.
 Creating a